puppetlabs/puppetlabs-peadm/documentation/provision.md

 ## Reference Architectures

 When provisioning a new PE stack using peadm, there are several different host parameters which can be specified.
-At a minimum, you must always specify the Puppet master.
+At a minimum, you must always specify the master parameter.
 Depending on which architecture you are deploying, other host parameters may be needed as well.
-The following is a list of the architectures peadm can provision.
+The following is a list of the architectures peadm can provision and the required parameters.

 * Standard
     - master